Student Guide

 Exchange Student Housing - main options

-HOAS’ application period for the autum term 2023 starts already 31st of March 2023 (12:00 at noon).
-It is highly recommended to apply for HOAS apartment even before you have been accepted as an exchange student at Aalto University.
-Please note that you need to apply for the apartment by 8th of June 2023 at the latest!
+Hoas’ application period for the autumn term 2025 starts on 1 April 2025 (12:00 at noon).
+It is highly recommended to apply for Hoas apartment even before you have been accepted as an exchange student at Aalto University.
+Please note that you need to apply for the apartment by 6 June 2025!

 Contact email: [email protected]

 AYY offers affordable and safe housing to students and exchange students studying in the Aalto University, who are members of AYY.
+Please note, that the apartment offers can only be made for those who are members of the AYY Student Union and have paid the membership fee.
 The Student Union owns shared apartments, studios and family apartments in Otaniemi campus area & Leppävaara in Espoo and around Helsinki.
 The rent level starts from 300 euros.
 All the AYY apartments are unfurnished!
-Please also note, electricity is excluded in some of AYY's apartments.
-Internet connection is available in every apartments.
-The deposit payment is 250 euros per each tenant.
+Please note that in some apartments electricity is not included in the rent and tenant must have their own electricity contract.
+Internet connection is available in every apartment.
+The deposit payment is one month's rent.

-- More information about AYY Housing and applying for apartments at AYY website.
+- Information about AYY Housing and applying for apartments at AYY website.

 Please note that all AYY apartments are unfurnished.
 This means that there are no furniture in the apartment.
 No bed, no table, no lights.
 All AYY apartments have a kitchen with a stove and a fridge, though.

-There are also two Ikea stores near Helsinki in Espoo and Vantaa, for contact information and instructions on how to get there, see Ikea's website.
+There are Ikea stores in Espoo and Vantaa, for contact information and instructions on how to get there, see Ikea's website.
 They also have a delivery service.

 You can also search for accommodation on the private market.
 However, it might be difficult to find affordable furnished accommodation for a short period of time.
 Please note that Aalto University cannot offer any assistance in finding accommodation from the private market.

-Aalto Sharetribe: A portal where users can offer each other items, favours, rides and housing - and also request all these from other users.
+Aalto Sharetribe: A marketplace where Aalto community members (students and staff) can offer each other items, favours, rides and housing - and also request all these from other users.
 Aalto email address is needed in some cases to reply to the announcements.

-Forenom Apartments and Hostels: A private accommodation provider Forenom offers both long and short term housing in furnished apartments throughout Finland, for example in Helsinki and in Espoo.
+Forenom Apartments and Hostels: private accommodation provider Forenom offers both long and short term housing in furnished apartments throughout Finland.
 Forenom has a variety of furnished flats and private single rooms in a hostel style.
-Forenom has reopened the Hostel Espoo Otaniemi located nearby Otaniemi Campus Area!
+Forenom has reopened the Hostel Espoo Otaniemi located nearby Otaniemi campus.
 Good option e.g. to apply with a friend.
 Inquiries and reservations: please see Forenom info for Aalto students (Aalto info.pdf) below

 We strongly recommend to find an apartment before arriving in Finland!

-Check other temporary accommodation options such as Couchsurfing, Airbnb, Hostels in Finland, Cheap Sleep, Facebook group Teekkari Village's Market
+Check temporary accommodation options such as Omenahotels, Couchsurfing, Airbnb, Hostels in Finland, Cheap Sleep hostel, Facebook group Teekkari Village's Market.